-Before construction begins, the Authority will retain a qualified contractor to transplant elderberry shrubs that cannot be avoided to a USFWS-approved mitigation or conservation bank or other approved area in accordance with the Framework for Assessing Impacts to the Valley Elderberry Longhorn Beetle (Desmocerus californicus dimorphus) (U.S. Fish and Wildlife Service 2017a).
+Before construction begins, the Authority will employ a qualified contractor to transplant elderberry shrubs that cannot be avoided to a USFWS-approved conservation bank or other approved area in accordance with the Framework for Assessing Impacts to the Valley Elderberry Longhorn Beetle (Desmocerus californicus dimorphus) (U. S. Fish and Wildlife Service 2017).
 Elderberry shrubs that cannot be avoided will be transplanted during the plant's dormant phase (November through the first 2 weeks of February).
-A qualified biological monitor will remain on site while the shrubs are being transplanted.
-Additionally, the Authority will compensate for permanent impacts on occupied riparian habitat by creating or preserving habitat at a 3:1 (acres of created or preserved habitat: acres of permanent impact) or by an equivalent or greater amount as determined in consultation with USFWS.
-The Authority will compensate for permanent impacts on occupied non-riparian habitat by creating or preserving habitat at a ratio of 1:1 for all acres that are permanently affected, or by transplanting affected elderberry shrubs containing valley elderberry longhorn beetle exit holes and providing compensation at a 1:1 ratio for the area of the affected shrubs.
-The purchase of mitigation credits or the establishment of onsite or offsite mitigation areas (or a combination of these options) would be completed as agreed upon by the Authority, Reclamation, and USFWS.
+A qualified biological monitor will remain onsite while the shrubs are being transplanted.
+Additionally, the Authority will provide compensatory mitigation for the loss of suitable riparian habitat at a minimum ratio of 3:1 (acres of compensation: acres of permanent impact) and for all acres that will be permanently affected.
+The Authority will provide compensatory mitigation for all suitable non-riparian habitat at a minimum ratio of 1:1 for all acres that will be permanently affected, or as determined during ESA Section 7 consultation with USFWS.